Iowa State vs. DePaul College Basketball Predictions & Picks - December 1

 Iowa State vs. DePaul Predictions & Picks: Spread, Total - December 1

-Friday's contest that pits the Iowa State Cyclones (5-2) against the DePaul Blue Demons (1-5) at Wintrust Arena has a projected final score of 75-65 (based on our computer prediction) in favor of Iowa State.
-Game time is at 8:30 PM ET on December 1.
+Friday's game between the Iowa State Cyclones (5-2) and DePaul Blue Demons (1-5) at Wintrust Arena has a projected final score of 76-65 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a lopsided matchup.
+The game will begin at 8:30 PM ET on December 1.

+According to our computer prediction, DePaul projects to cover the 14.5-point spread in its matchup against Iowa State.
+The total is currently listed at 136.5, and the two teams are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!